Cleanup and debris removal

 Debris removal

-In Phase 2, the U.S. Army Corps of Engineers (USACE) removes structural debris.
+If you opt in for free debris removal in Phase 2, the U.S. Army Corps of Engineers (USACE) removes structural debris.

 This includes: